 As a solution, OMG has proposed the Architecture-Driven Modernization (ADM) [3], which is a model-driven alternative for reengineering processes.
-The most important ADM meta-model is the Knowledge Discovery Metamodel (KDM), whose 1.3 version was recognized as an ISO standard in 2012 (ISO/IEC 19560) [22].
+The most important ADM metamodel is the Knowledge Discovery Metamodel (KDM), whose 1.3 version was recognized as an ISO standard in 2012 (ISO/IEC 19560) [4].
 Besides, more than 30 companies have participated in the specification of this meta-model.

-The most important KDM characteristic is its completeness for representing source code details, architectural abstractions, deployment characteristics, UI, database, and also the dependencies among them.
+The most important characteristic of KDM is its completeness for representing source code details, architectural abstractions, deployment characteristics, UI, database, business rules, and also the dependencies among them.
 OMG intends to make KDM the most adopted meta-model in modernization tools (ADM-based modernization tools).
-Many OMG members are interested in finding out the advantages and disadvantages of KDM [22].
+Many OMG members are interested in finding out the advantages and disadvantages of KDM [4].
 This will support them in deciding for the adoption of KDM in their modernization tools.